jalpbhatt/computer-store-checkout-system/README.md

 - Port localhost port `3001` should be available

 ## Test
-For simplicity, one file has unit and integrations test for the defined endpoints.
+In the interest of time, we have only included a minimal set of tests:
 - `cd ads-platform-api`
 - `npm test`

 This API can be tested via `postman` tool via following steps:
-- Execute endpoint to add rules -> `http://localhost:3001/pricingRules`, type `POST`, pass rules as a part of body - refer `src/lib/ruleEngine/samplePricingRules.ts`
+- Execute endpoint to add rules: `http://localhost:3001/pricingRules`,
+  - Method: `POST`,
+  - Body (required)

-- Execute endpoint for price calculation -> `http://localhost:3001/checkout`, type `POST`, pass rules as a part of body - refer `src/lib/ruleEngine/mockRequest.ts`
+- Execute endpoint for price calculation: `http://localhost:3001/checkout`,
+  - Method: `POST`,
+  - Body (required)